 We encourage you to include this information about the KU Writing Center in your course syllabi:

 At the KU Writing Center, you can work one-on-one with writing consultants trained to talk with you about writing.
 We welcome students who think they need help with writing as well as those who consider themselves good writers.
 You can meet face-to-face, receive feedback via e-mail, or schedule a videoconference.
 Consultants are coaches who work with you on any type of assignment—essays, research papers, reports, presentations---at any point of completeness or incompleteness.
 We find that students benefit from a visit early in the thinking and writing process.
 Don’t wait until you are frustrated.
 To learn more, browse to http://writing.ku.edu.
 You’ll be glad you did!

-KU Writing Center consultants dedicated to supporting student writing-in-the-discipline, assigned to your KU Core course.
+Writing Fellows are KU Writing Center consultants dedicated to supporting student writing in your discipline, assigned to your KU Core course.
 For more information, contact Brianna Hyslop.